juliusshufan/lp-opt-tool/examples/mxnet/object_detection/README.md

 Step-by-Step
 ============

-This document is used to list steps of reproducing MXNet SSD-Mobilenet1.0/SSD-ResNet50_v1 with COCO dataset iLiT tuning zoo result.
+This document is used to list steps of reproducing MXNet SSD-Mobilenet1.0/SSD-ResNet50_v1 with COCO dataset tuning zoo result.